hack-technicolor/hack-technicolor/docs/Resources.md

 ### Backup/Restore bit-for-bit

-This guide will show you how to create a bit-for-bit clone of a bank and reflash it.
+This guide will show you how to dump a bit-for-bit clone of any partition and reflash it.

 **You will need**

 - FAT32 USB Stick
 - 5min

+`bank_1` is usually mapped on `mtd3` partition and `bank_2` is usually mapped on `mtd4`, you do not realy need to backup firmware banks if you already have an RBI file for that same firmware available.
+If you are not sure you already have the same one, you can extract the RBI file, mark the first 4 bytes of the resulting binary to 0x00 and compare its checksum against output of `md5sum /dev/mtd*` (this may take a while to compute, be patient).

+You definitely need instead to backup all other partitions, expecially the `eripv2` one, and all the others.
+You can get the full partition list with `cat /proc/mtd`

-Bank_1 is mounted on mtd3 partition and bank_2 is mounted on mtd4.
-It is good practise to backup to USB to minimise chance of filling the ram, causing a coredump and bricking your device.
+It is good practise to keep moving dumped partitions to USB as soon as you complete one in order to minimise chance of filling the ram, and causing an out-of-memory crash and reboot.

 1. Plug in a USB stick and run:
 ```